CassandraTolton/Coding-Blog/README.md

 Today was cleaning day so i couldnt get much done, but i did fix the grammer issues within my last post to at least push something for activity. also i have a feeling i wont be able to get much done until college is over, but ill still try my best to start working on some projects to add to my portfolio.

+## November 16, 2021
+*Creating wireframes for projects and working on python course along with updating portfolio*